Highfield curriculum rationale :

 At Highfield School we provide a student-centred curriculum, delivered in an inclusive environment.
 Students develop their communication, independence and social skills to make outstanding personal progress towards their EHCP outcomes.
 We prepare them for the responsibilities and experiences of adult life, building resilience opportunities throughout the curriculum.

-We implement this through our three pathway curriculum offer:
+We implement this through our four pathway curriculum offer:

 Semi-Formal – Students in the semi-formal classes tend to be our more sensory learners.
 In all key stages, students access the curriculum through a class-based model with some teaching in specialist areas of the school.
 Students following this pathway would access our post 16 department at the end of key stage 4.
 SEND college exit route predicted for post 19 if continuing in education.